Signalling work & system testing - March 2025

 A world-class railway signalling system is being introduced in South East Queensland as part of the Cross River Rail Project.
 The system has been installed and is currently being tested along the Shorncliffe line.

-Testing ETCS to confirm the system meets safety regulations and operational requirements is an important step before testing in the Cross River Rail tunnels can commence.
+Testing ETCS to confirm the system meets safety regulations and operational requirements is an important step before testing in the Cross River Rail tunnels.

 Details of work